zammad/zammad-admin-documentation/settings/system/storage.rst

 to ``Filesystem`` or ``Simple Storage (S3)`` at any time.
 In this case please have a look on the following instructions.

+If you have a busy Zammad instance, we strongly encourage you to use filesystem storage instead of "Database".
+This will greatly improve system performance (de-crease database load and size).

 Database
    This is the default storage mechanism.
 The attachments are stored directly in the database.
 If your Zammad instance grows, we recommend one of the other